aoloe/php-commento/README.md

   - <https://raw.githubusercontent.com/adtac/commento/master/assets/vendor/spectre.min.css>.
 - Add PHP-Commento to your HTML page(s).

-If needed, you can minify the Javascript and CSS and Java with [minifier.org](http://www.minifier.org/).
+If needed, you can minify the Javascript and CSS and Javascript with [minifier.org](http://www.minifier.org/).

 ## The file structure